prototypefund/Digital_Bargeld-docs/api-merchant.rst

   **Success Response:**

-  :status 301 Redirection: the merchant should redirect the client to his fullfillment page, where the good outcome of the purchase must be shown to the user.
+  :status 301 Redirection: the merchant should redirect the client to the fulfillment page, where the good outcome of the purchase must be shown to the user.
+FIXME: This seems wrong, wasn't the fulfillment URL part of the order, and we now just return a 200 status code?

   **Failure Responses:**

-  The error codes and data sent to the wallet are a mere copy of those gotten from the exchange when attempting to pay.
+  The error codes and data sent to the wallet are a mere copy of those gotten from the exchange when attempting to deposit.
   The section about :ref:`deposit <deposit>` explains them in detail.

 .. http:get:: fulfillment_url

   URL that shows the product after it has been purchased.
 Going to the a fulfillment URL before the payment was completed must trigger the payment process.
+FIXME: explain how.

   For products that are intended to be purchased only once (such as online news articles), the fulfillment URL should map one-to-one to an article, so that